oxarbitrage/worker-proposals/elasticsearch-plugin.md

 The name of the index for us will be `graphene`

-### Differences from SQL and other relational databases - Why a flatworld ?
+### Differences from SQL and other relational databases - Why a flatworld / redundancy / denormalization

 When i first looked at elasticsearch one of the first thing i had to figure out was how to relate one data with the other.
 Coming mainly from a sql world i was first atracted to make several containers and relate them.
 To my surprise the recommendation in ES is to actually store everything alltogether like in a huge table.
 This makes sense, iun a real world application when saving lets say users data some may have a cell phone while others don't; in our case some ops may have for example an  `issuer` fields while others just don't.
 It doesn't matter, the number of "columns" will be big and each op will fill where it correspond.